-3.2: BRIEFINGS:

-Organisers must notify competitors of the times and locations for all briefings in the Final Instructions or Official Race Day Bulletins for the meetings.
+2. BRIEFINGS: Organisers should notify Competitors of the times and locations for all briefings in the Final Instructions for the meetings.
 Competitors must attend all briefings.

-3.3: PRACTICE:
+3. QUALIFICATION PRACTICE:

-Practice sessions will be as per MSA Regulations Q4.5.
-Should any practice session be disrupted, the Clerk of the Course shall not be obliged to resume the session or re-run sessions to achieve the championship criteria and the decision of the Clerk of the Course shall be final.
+1. Should any Practice session be disrupted the Clerk of the Course shall not be obliged to resume or re-run the session; the decision of the Clerk of the Course shall be final.